Eos Life-Work

 Other communities in crisis may have suffered lingering traumas from epidemics like Foot and Mouth disease for UK farming comunities, or the SARS outbreak in Asia.
 Longer term disruption also comes from economic disasters e.g. Recession and unemployment.

-Community psychology is not recognised as a distinct field of practice or research in the UK.
-But many psychological theories and technques from other fields e.g. Occupational Psychology can be applied to analysing community needs and supporting community recovery and development of healthy communities.
+Community psychology is now emerging as a distinct field of practice and research in the UK.
+It is mainly based on the work of Clinical Psychologists but psychological theories and technques from other fields e.g. Occupational Psychology can be applied to analysing community needs and supporting community recovery and development of healthy communities.
 The disastrous effects of Hurrican Kristina on the city New Orleans and neighbouring communities illustrated the importance of Community Readiness programmes as part of disaster response strategies.
 The chaos and disruption that actually occurred in New Orleans in 2005 was equivalent to the Eos worst case scenario for potential hazards of the Y2K Millenium bug scenario in December 1999.
 The Eos Community Readiness principles suggested then are equally relevant in other large scale community disaster scenario planning.

 We hope this website may give encouragement and practical advice to individuals and employers in similar situations around the world.
 We would like to exchange ideas with other researchers and professionals that help individuals and communities to cope with periods of trauma and change, and to harness these for personal and community development.